hsanson/vim-android/README.md

 # Customizing Status Line

-Using a powerline enabled font these are the status line glyphs I use in my own configuration:
+Using the [Fantasque Sans](https://github.com/belluzj/fantasque-sans) font these are the status line glyphs I use in my own configuration:

 ![Configuration](/img/vim-android-conf.png?raw=true "Configuration")

-and setting the ligthline plugin my status line looks like:
+Combined with the ligthline plugin my status line looks like the following screen:

 ![Lightline Status](/img/vim-android-status.png?raw=true "Lightline Status Line")